code4sanantonio/CPS_Outage_Map/README.md

 ### Possible solutions to problem
-- Find ways to pull data from the <a href="http://outagemap.cpsenergy.com/CPSStaticMapsEXT/CPSStaticMapV2_EXT.html" > outagemap</a> on to a more accessible and user friendly web application.
+- Find ways to pull data from the <a href="http://outagemap.cpsenergy.com/CPSStaticMapsEXT/CPSStaticMapV2_EXT.html" > outagemap</a> on to a more accessible and user-friendly web application.